redstrate/Kawari/README.md

 Server emulator for a certain MMO.
 Updates on the project can be found [on my blog](https://redstrate.com/blog/series/kawari-progress-report/).

+## Features

+We have a working implementation for most of FFXIV's servers:

+* Frontier
+    * Used for news, gate status and more.
+* Launcher
+    * Used to serve the launcher web page.
+* Lobby
+    * Create a new character and login to a World server.
+* Login
+    * Logging in and creating new accounts.
+* Patch
+    * Verifies the game client version.
+Can't serve patch files yet.
+* World
+    * Still limited, but supports basic multiplayer and can explore zones.

 ## Goals

 Kawari is primarily a research project, but also a way to preserve the modern client.
 Kawari is...